 Obtaining guest feedback through the use of customer satisfaction surveys is a topic we’ve covered on our blog before.
 It contains a lot of benefits and can really help you improve your operations and revenues.
 However, as a restaurant implementing a feedback program for the first time, it’s important to know the scope of programs available and what would work best for your establishment.

 In this article, we explore the two most popular tactics to obtain feedback, how you can increase the quantity and quality of responses, and why feedback is so critical in this day and age.

 Why Measuring Feedback is Critical

 Secondly, feedback from guests can help you gain a deeper understanding of your restaurant’s operations.
 Say, for example, a guest waits over 20 minutes at your restaurant for their food.
-If they provide feedback, you can recognize that the time to serve was too long and fix the issue before it happens to anyone else.
+If they provide feedback through a customer satisfaction survey, you can recognize that the time to serve was too long and fix the issue before it happens to anyone else.
 What’s more, if your feedback process is real-time, you can resolve the issue immediately – deterring the guest from leaving the premises upset and spreading negativity online.

 Lastly, obtaining feedback from your guests can help you create a better strategy for the future focused on customer satisfaction.
 Knowing what is and isn’t working directly from the guest’s perspective, can help you navigate what to tweak in your current strategy.
 For instance, if your guests aren’t responding to your post-visit emails or dine-in promotions, it might be time to look at the messaging you are using and test out a few options.